aklump/drupal_batch_framework/README.md

 one or more operations.

 1. Create a batch class by
-   extending `\AKlump\Drupal\BatchFramework\BatchDefinitionBase` or
+   extending `\AKlump\Drupal\BatchFramework\DrupalBatchAPIBase` or
    implementing `\AKlump\Drupal\BatchFramework\BatchDefinitionInterface`.
-1. Create one or more operations by implementing `\AKlump\Drupal\BatchFramework\OperationInterface`.
+2. Create one or more operations by extending `\AKlump\Drupal\BatchFramework\OperationBase` or implementing `\AKlump\Drupal\BatchFramework\OperationInterface`.
-1. Add the operation(s) to your batch class; see _examples/BatchDefinitions/FooBatch.php_
+3. Add the operation(s) to your batch class; see below.
+4. Create a form to trigger the batch.

 ## File Structure